 He carried the live cock to the banks of the river, flung it into the water, then began to chant the names of different snakes in his native dialect, “Deli!
 Gungum!”

 As he recited, the baby on the floor continued to cry hysterically.

-His voice got faint with every step they took and soon, they could no longer hear his voice.
+His voice got faint with every step they took until they could no longer hear him.

-Sadly but quietly, they continued to walk towards their home, never to speak of this day’s events to anyone.
+They walked in stunned silence through the forest that led to their home, never to speak of that day’s events to anyone.